 The supplements replace some of the portland cement with materials that are often recycled byproducts from other industries.
 Their environmental benefits are compelling: reduced waste, energy use and greenhouse gas emissions while conserving natural resources.

-The most common supplements in blended cements are fly ash, silica fume, slag cement and limestone.
+The most common supplements in blended cements are fly ash, slag cement and limestone.

 Easily the most widely used supplementary material, fly ash is a byproduct of coal combustion in electric power plants.
 The fly ash is filtered out of exhaust gases as a fine powder.

 Finely ground limestone can replace 5% to 15% of portland cement.
 Portland-limestone cements require less energy to produce because the limestone is not pyroprocessed like the portland cement it replaces.
-Our Lehigh Cement Company brand for this blended cement is EcoCem™ PLC.
+Our Heidelberg Materials Company brand for this blended cement is EcoCem®.

 Raising the Bar for Cement and Concrete

 The benefits of blended cements fall into two broad categories: environmental and performance-related.
-Using supplementary cementing materials can make concrete more economical, increase strength and durability and influence other properties.
+Using supplementary cementing materials can make concrete more durable, increase strength and influence other properties.
 They also contribute to sustainable construction by conserving natural resources and lowering energy consumption and emissions.
+The Global Warming Potential (GWP) to our blended cements are among the lowest in North America.

 Among key benefits: